linjinfeng/bikewin/README.md

 it is more than a bike ,but a make money machine.

- every rent bike revenue will pay to the remote owner ,and  the bike operator
+ every rent bike incoming  will pay to the remote owner ,and  the local bike operator (for bike repair)

  he finished the ride , he will receive the ad ,which the ad provider deliver.